Children’s Discovery Garden

 Stanford Family Liberty Garden

-Visitors will experience four outdoor rooms – Entry Grove, Lawn, East and West Pavilions and Flagpole Terrace and Skyline Stairs
+Visitors experience four outdoor rooms – Entry Grove, Civic Lawn, East and West Pavilions and Flagpole Terrace and Skyline Stairs

-The Entry Grove will offer shaded seating and ornate ironwork gates framed by stone columns.
-Once inside the view will expand to the Taylor Alan Gravender Lawn surrounded by walkways on each side.
-Outlining the walkways on west and east sides will be flower borders, benches, and layers of evergreens, shrubs and trees.
+The Entry Grove features ornate metalwork gates framed by stone columns and will offer shaded seating.
+Once inside the view expands to the Taylor Alan Gravender Lawn surrounded by walkways on each side.
+Outlining the walkways on west and east sides are flower borders, benches, and layers of evergreens, shrubs and trees.

-An ornate plinth and flagpole flying an American flag will be the focal point on the south side of the lawn.
-The plinth will include decorative masonry and perforated metal panels which will glow at night as if they were lanterns.
+An ornate plinth and flagpole flying an American flag are the focal point on the south side of the lawn.
+The plinth features metal panels with Art Deco-inspired design which offer a stunning view when light at night.

-Opposite the flagpole on the east and west edges of the garden will be 20’ by 20’ pavilions with artisan ironwork railings framing views of the lake and creating an arbor for flowering vines.
+Opposite the flagpole on the east and west edges of the garden are 20’ by 20’ pavilions with artisan metalwork railings framing views of the lake and creating an arbor for flowering vines.
 Past the Flagpole Terrace, a progression of wide “seating stairs” drop to the water’s edge and present a panoramic view of the lake and Oklahoma sky.

 The Stanford Family Liberty Garden was designed by 3.Fromme Design (Florida) and Wallace Design Collective | Howell & Vancuren (Tulsa).